ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/raster_combinations.png" alt="Sum of dice plot">
 </p>

-In the following histograms, we observe the sums' distribution evolution, starting with only one and going up to 20 dice!
+In the following histograms, we observe the sums' distributions, starting with only one dice and going up to 20 dice!

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/hist_of_sum.png" alt="Sum of dice histogram">